Developer API Documentation¶

 We generate each of

-randomly within the constraints of the ice-cream cone, and then construct a game from them.
-The process is repeated until we generate a game with a condition number underMAX_COND
+L,K,e1, ande2randomly within the constraints of the ice-cream cone, and then construct a game from them.
+The process is repeated until we generate a game with a condition number underMAX_COND.- Returns:

 A random game over some ice-cream cone.